Types of Virtualization In Modern IT: Why It Still Matters

-In tech and non-tech business realms alike, virtualization has become a buzzword of sorts.
-But what does this current tech fad actually signify, and how does it affect things like network security?
+In tech and non-tech business realms alike, virtualization has been a buzzword of sorts for years.

 What is Virtualization, Really?